 Cornwall is a very small town located in the state of Connecticut.
 With a population of 1,573 people and just one neighborhood, Cornwall is the 165th largest community in Connecticut.
-Much of the housing stock in Cornwall was built prior to World War II, making it one of the older and more historic towns in the country.
+Cornwall has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Cornwall home prices are not only among the most expensive in Connecticut, but Cornwall real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cornwall is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Cornwall is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cornwall is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Cornwall who work in sales jobs (17.09%), management occupations (15.97%), and art, media, and design (12.75%).

 Of important note, Cornwall is also a town of artists.
 Cornwall has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cornwall’s character.